 The letter should be sent to: Rheumatology Secretary, Dept of Rheumatology, Tallaght University Hospital, Tallaght, Dublin 24.

 For patients that are living with chronic health conditions Tallaght University Hospital has developed a joint initiative with the local community facilitated via the Fettercairn Community Health Project.
 The Living Well programme is a six week course is designed to help those living with a chronic disease, which can present extreme difficulties and affect multiple aspects of individual’s life such as physical health, mental health and financial status.
 If you have a patient that you believe would benefit from this programme please complete this referral form.

 To refer a patient with acute ureteric colic please complete this form.
 All referrals need to be discussed with the Urology Registrar on Call who will provide you with their email address to send the referral to.

 Adult eReferrals is currently being rolled out in the hospital and all specialties will be ‘live’ by mid-September.
-Access to eReferrals in Tallaght University Hospital is operated by the Healthlink Group and they can be contacted on 01 882 5606
+Access to eReferrals in TUH is operated by the Healthlink Group and they can be contacted on 01 882 5606